Poaching (cooking): Poaching liquid

-The poaching liquid traditionally uses a stock, broth or court bouillon which can consist of an acid (wine, lemon juice) and aromatics, such as herbs and/or spices, (for example bouquet garni and mirepoix).
-Although any flavorful liquid can be used in poaching.
-The liquid should ideally be around 70–85 C, but when poaching chicken, the chicken must reach an internal temperature of at least 74 C in the core, to be eaten safely.
+The poaching liquid traditionally uses a stock, broth or court-bouillon, which can consist of an acid (wine, lemon juice) and aromatics, such as herbs and spices (for example, bouquet garni and mirepoix), although any flavorful liquid can be used in poaching.
+The liquid should ideally be around 70–85 C, but when poaching chicken, the chicken must reach an internal temperature of at least 74 C in the core to be eaten safely.

 A significant amount of flavor is transferred from the food to the cooking liquid, and so making stock.
 For maximum flavor, the cooking liquid (stock or cuisson) is usually reduced and used as the base for a soup or sauce.

-Poached eggs are generally cooked in water and vinegar, fish in white wine, poultry in stock, and fruit in red wine.
+Poached eggs are generally cooked in water, with or without vinegar, fish in white wine, poultry in stock, and fruit in red wine.

 The liquid used for shallow poaching is typically called a cuisson and can be reduced and used as a base for the poached item's sauce.

 Typical preparation

 Poaching allows the proteins to denature without pulling too much (if any at all) moisture out of the food.
 For this reason, it is important to keep the heat low and the poaching time to a bare minimum, which will also preserve the flavor of the food.

 Typically an egg is poached just to the point where the white is no longer runny, and the yolk is beginning to harden around the edges.
-Creating a whirlpool may help the egg stay together while poaching by wrapping the white around the yolk.
+Creating a whirlpool before dropping in the egg may help it stay together while poaching by wrapping the white around the yolk.